SolaceLabs/cf-pubsubplus-deployment/README.md

 - on-demand-service-broker-0.26.1
 - cf-cli-1.18.0

-Using the Solace Pivotal Tile you can extract the necessary BOSH releases that need to be used for this deployment.
+Using the Solace Tanzu Tile you can extract the necessary BOSH releases that need to be used for this deployment.

-* The Solace Pivotal Evaluation Tile is available for download from [PivNet](https://network.pivotal.io/products/solace-pubsub/).
+* The Solace Tanzu Evaluation Tile is available for download from [Tanzu Network](https://network.pivotal.io/products/solace-pubsub/).
-* The Solace Pivotal Enterprise Tile is available by contacting Solace.
+* The Solace Tanzu Enterprise Tile is available by contacting Solace.

-Please download or obtain a Solace Pivotal Tile file and keep it around for later use.
+Please download or obtain a Solace Tanzu Tile file and keep it around for later use.

 For example, download version 2.6.0 and place it in: